Remote Worker Life Insurance In The UK

 If you’re in the market for life insurance coverage, most of the information below can be helpful to you, but we may not be.
 We help UK residents get UK life insurance coverage; if you’re outside of the country, you’ll likely have a different set of insurance providers and options available to you.

-However, we do offer life insurance plans for expats and this is certainly something to consider.
+However, we offer life insurance plans for expats, which is certainly something to consider.

 Many of the same terms and the same information will be relevant – like the options of term and whole life insurance cover – but the specific providers will be different.
 Still, if you can get anything valuable from the remainder of this post, feel free to do so.